 All European Touareg except the V8 have battery regeneration mild hybrid capability.
 This reduces or even decouples the alternator whenever possible and uses it to recharge the batteries during braking.
 This reduces parasitic engine loss from charging the battery.
 Start/stop shuts off the engine at traffic lights and restarts it when you take your foot off the pedal.
 Mild hybrid or and start stop go together because they use a slightly different starter and electrical system and is confirmed to not be on North American Touareg.
 The transmission also has an electric aux pump to keep ATF pressure up when the engine is off.

 The TDI engine is very responsive to chip tuning.
 The engine, transmission, and driveline can easily handle the additional power.
 While the car may feel powerful now, the aditional power is enjoyable since it gives no fuel economy penalty when you're not using the extra power.
 Power goes up about 40hp and 10-20 torque depending on how aggressive of a tune you want.
-I suggest Malone tuning and KermaTDI because they actively develop TDI tunes and specialize in the TDI market.
+I suggest KermaTDI because they actively develop TDI tunes and specialize in the TDI market.

 ...the rest of this content is for our free community members only.
 If you found anything here useful or would to view the topics below, please join our free community today!
 The forum post where this article is continued is here.